 The Warren Fellowship, initiated in 2003 and supported by the Naomi and Martin Warren Family Foundation, is designed to bring the lessons of the Holocaust into the classroom and is a major component of the Museum’s educational outreach for pre-service teachers.

 During the week, Fellows have the opportunity to meet and work with survivors of the Holocaust.
 Following the program, Fellows are invited to participate in numerous educational activities and outreach opportunities, including the possibility of study at Yad Vashem in Israel.
 Students who plan to teach elementary, middle or secondary school or at the university level are encouraged to apply for the Warren Fellowship.
 We also welcome applicants interested in related work in advocacy.

 This prestigious program is by application only.

-This educator training program has been supported by a grant from the Conference on Jewish Material Claims Against Germany and is generously supported by The Warren Fellowship Fund and the Naomi and Martin Warren Family Foundation and presented with special thanks to United Airlines, the official airline of Holocaust Museum Houston.
+This educator training program is generously supported by The Warren Fellowship Fund and the Naomi and Martin Warren Family Foundation and presented with special thanks to United Airlines, the official airline of Holocaust Museum Houston.

 Applications are available online or can be downloaded below.
 Applications must be submitted by April 3, 2017.

 Avrohm I. Wiesenberg Classroom, Morgan Family Center, Holocaust Museum Houston